 Visit the Arts Factory

 The Arts Factory, primarily a budget backpackers hostel, is also a great place for finding live music, workshops (such as didgeridoo making and African drumming) and the Byron Bay Brewery pub on site is also home to an alternative cinema The Pighouse Flicks where you can chill out on comfy cushions on the floor whilst sipping a glass of wine!

 Join in the Drumming Circle

-On the 1st Sunday of the month, after the markets, head to where Main beach meets Belongil at sunset for The Drumming Circle!
+On the 1st Sunday of the month, after the markets, head to where Main beach meets Belongil beach at sunset for The Drumming Circle!
 A group of people who love music who join together to jam together.
 A random mix of drums, guitars, banjos, ukeleles, even saxophones!
 If you, don’t have an instrument, make one!
 (I frequently saw people drumming on bins even!)
 Or dance.
 Or just find a rock to sit on and enjoy the music and people’s creativity!